 d.
 All court costs taxed against the "insured" in any "suit" we defend.
 However, these payments do not include attorneys' fees or attorneys' expenses taxed against the "insured".

-2. Paragraph f. is added as follows:
+2. The following paragraph is added:

 In addition to the Limit of Insurance, we will pay for you: